smithla1/Electronic_Voting/src/README.md

     details: https://en.wikipedia.org/wiki/Social_Security_number#Valid_SSNs) we have decided to use unique registration ID's that end in 0000 to signify administrators.
 This will allow us to conceal the administrator login option from normal end users.

+This command can be used to compile the source code: javac -d bin -sourcepath src src/*.java
+Make sure to keep the necessary files in the bin directory